groboclown/builder.dart/README.md

 * Update this documentation as work progresses.
 * Add support for testing frameworks like DumpRenderTree (used by Dart team's [web-ui](https://github.com/dart-lang/web-ui) project)
 * Work on publicity and integration with tools like [drone.io](http://docs.drone.io/dart.html)

+**Because this is such an early state of the build tool, expect the API to change in the future.**